-Please note: you will be expected to provide the Film & Television Charity with details of your household income and spending and the quote/receipt/bill from the care providing company, plus their account details for payment.
+Please note: you will be expected to provide The Film and TV Charity with details of your household income and spending and the quote/receipt/bill from the care providing company, plus their account details for payment.

-The John Brabourne Awards Talent Development Programme has been supporting up and coming talent in Film and TV since 2007.
+The John Brabourne Awards Talent Development Programme from The Film and TV Charity has been supporting up and coming talent in Film and TV since 2007.